WICG/attribution-reporting-api/EVENT.md

 -   `destination`: an origin whose eTLD+1 is where attribution will be triggered for this source.

--   `source_event_id`: A DOMString encoding a 64-bit unsigned integer which represents the event-level data associated with this source.
+-   `source_event_id`: A string encoding a 64-bit unsigned integer which represents the event-level data associated with this source.
 This will be limited to 64 bits of information but the value can vary.